LeAnn Rimes Flaunts Killer Legs In Skimpy White Dress For Latest Instagram Update

 Rumors that feud may have been reunited come after Rimes’ close friend and fellow singer, Tanya Tucker, was set to appear on Bravo’s Watch What Happens Live with Andy Cohen.
 Tanya had believed she was appearing on the show with Brandi, and had texted LeAnn for advice on how to handle the reality star if she were to say anything snarky about Rimes.

 “She said, ‘you know what?
 You’ll put her in her place.
 There will be no problem with that.’
-I said well, I’d hate to have to kick some a**,” Tucker joked, adding that she doesn’t know Glanville, but that she she’s very close to Rimes.
+I said well, I’d hate to have to kick some a**,” Tucker joked, adding that she doesn’t know Glanville, but that she’s very close to Rimes.

 However, Tanya said she would be open to chatting with Brandi as long as she didn’t say anything bad about her pal.